We independently research, test, and recommend the best products; you can learn more about our review process here.

 The Motorguide Tour Edition is nearly identical to the Tour Pro, except it doesn’t have PinPoint GPS.
 Which means it’s $1,000 less expensive.

-The Zero-G lift assist is nice if you plan to move spots throughout the day.
+The Tour has Zero-G lift assist, which is perfect if you plan to move spots throughout the day frequently.
 The shocks help you lift the trolling motor, so you don’t wear yourself out picking the trolling motor up instead of fishing.
-The Bulldog latch system ensures your motor stays secure during operation, but it easily unlatches when you need it to.

 I really like that Motorguide used metal throughout this trolling motor, like on the footpedal, shaft, and other places that are typically plastic on other trolling motors.
-Using metal gives the motor a little more strength and durability.

 Motorguide Xi5